ServiceNowDevProgram/code-snippets/Server-Side Components/Business Rules/Currency conversion to USD/readme.md

 This script is designed to automatically convert the value of the Annual Budget field (annual_budget) from its original currency to USD.
-It uses the fx_currency and fx_rate tables to fetch the latest exchange rates and performs the conversion only when valid data is available.
-🔍 Key Features:
+It uses the fx_currency and fx_rate tables to fetch the latest exchange rates and performs the conversion only when valid data is available. 🔍 Key Features:

 Field Focus: Converts the annual_budget field based on the currency specified in budget_currency.
 Validation: Ensures both the currency code and amount are valid before proceeding.
 Currency Check: If the currency is already USD, it bypasses conversion.
 Exchange Rate Lookup: Retrieves the most recent exchange rates for both the source currency and USD.
-Conversion Logic: Applies the formula
-USD Amount=(Original AmountSource Rate)×USD Rate\text{USD Amount} = \left(\frac{\text{Original Amount}}{\text{Source Rate}}\right) \times \text{USD Rate}USD Amount=(Source RateOriginal Amount​)×USD Rate
+Conversion Logic: Applies the formula USD Amount=(Original AmountSource Rate)×USD Rate\text{USD Amount} = \left(\frac{\text{Original Amount}}{\text{Source Rate}}\right) \times \text{USD Rate}USD Amount=(Source RateOriginal Amount​)×USD Rate.
 Error Handling: Clears the USD field if any required data is missing or invalid.

-This script ensures accurate and up-to-date currency conversion for budgeting purposes and is well-commented for maintainability and clarity.
+This script ensures accurate and up-to-date currency conversion for budgeting purposes and is well-commented for maintainability and clarity